Privacy Policy

 Wherever possible, I will try to speak with you before breaking confidentiality, unless there are safeguarding issues that prevent this.

 I keep brief notes relating to our sessions as per the BACP’s recommended guidelines.
-Session notes are pseudonymised (using client ID codes rather than names) and stored on a password-protected device.
+I use a secure, GDPR-compliant practice management system called Kiku to store client information, including session notes.
+Kiku acts as a data processor on my behalf and is specifically designed for therapy services.
+Data stored within Kiku is encrypted and protected by password and multi-factor authentication.
 Clinical records will be kept for 7 years following the end of counselling for professional and insurance purposes.
-These will not include directly identifying details, such as names and contact information.

 As a Registered Member of the BACP, I attend regular clinical supervision.
 Client information discussed in supervision is shared on a pseudonymised and need-to-know basis, with identifying details minimised.